 Epilepsy and bipolar disorder share features

 Recent studies have confirmed that the ketogenic diet can be very effective for seizure control in some, although not all, people with epilepsy.
-It has been known for more than a decade that bipolar disorder shares a number of features with epilepsy.24Both conditions cycle, both are risk factors for each other, and anticonvulsant drugs used in epilepsy may potentially be effective in helping manage bipolar illness.25
+It has been known for more than a decade that bipolar disorder shares a number of features with epilepsy.23Both conditions cycle, both are risk factors for each other, and anticonvulsant drugs used in epilepsy may potentially be effective in helping manage bipolar illness.24

-A growing body of research is finding that behind many psychiatric and neurological issues — such as bipolar disorder, epilepsy, and migraine — are malfunctions in the work of sodium, potassium and calcium ion channels which pass the electric charge between nerve cells.26
+Research is finding that behind many psychiatric and neurological issues — such as bipolar disorder, epilepsy, and migraines — are malfunctions in the work of sodium, potassium and calcium ion channels which pass the electric charge between nerve cells.25

-While the science of nerve signaling and genetic mutations is incredibly complex, it makes sense that the ketogenic diet that has been used successfully in epilepsy for 100 years might be helpful in conditions that share some similar features.
+While the science of nerve signaling and genetic mutations is incredibly complex, it makes sense that the ketogenic diet, which has been used successfully in epilepsy for 100 years, might be helpful in conditions that share some similar features.

-A word about wheatOf all the high-carbohydrate foods that are eliminated in the low-carb ketogenic diet, cutting out wheat products — bread, cereals, baked goods, pasta — may be the most significant for mental health disorders.
+A word about wheatOf all the high-carbohydrate foods that are eliminated on a ketogenic diet, cutting out wheat products — bread, cereals, baked goods, pasta — may be the most significant for mental health disorders.

-Fortunately, the ketogenic diet is typically wheat- and gluten-free.
+Fortunately, a ketogenic diet is typically wheat- and gluten-free.